zorro901/awesome-nodejs/readme.md

 - [Node.js Best Practices](https://github.com/goldbergyoni/nodebestpractices) - Summary and curation of the top-ranked content on Node.js best practices, available in multiple languages.
 - [Nodeschool](https://github.com/nodeschool) - Learn Node.js with interactive lessons.
 - [The Art of Node](https://github.com/maxogden/art-of-node/#the-art-of-node) - An introduction to Node.js.
-- [module-best-practices](https://github.com/mattdesl/module-best-practices) - Some good practices when writing new npm modules.
-- [The Node Way](https://github.com/FredKSchott/the-node-way) - An entire philosophy of Node.js best practices and guiding principles exists for writing maintainable modules, scalable applications, and code that is actually pleasant to read.
-- [You Don't Know Node.js](https://github.com/azat-co/you-dont-know-node) - Introduction to Node.js core features and asynchronous JavaScript.

 - [Portable Node.js guide](https://github.com/ehmicky/cross-platform-node-guide) - Practical guide on how to write portable/cross-platform Node.js code.
 - [Build a real web app with no frameworks](https://frameworkless.js.org/course) - A set of video tutorials/livestreams to help you build and deploy a real, live web app using a handful of simple libraries and the core Node.js modules.